Did you Know? List of Interesting Facts about Homes and Houses of Indians

 Picture of a Chinook Plank House (1850)

-We have included a selection of trivia and interesting facts about Homes and Houses of Native Americans which we hope will be of help with homework.
+We have included a selection of trivia and interesting facts about Homes and Houses of Indians which we hope will be of help with homework.
 Most of these interesting facts about Homes and Houses of Indians are quite amazing and some are little known pieces of trivia!
-Many of these interesting and random pieces of information and fun facts about Homes and Houses of Native Americans and info will help you increase your knowledge on the subject of Homes and Houses of Native Americans.
+Many of these interesting and random pieces of information and fun facts about Homes and Houses of Indians and info will help you increase your knowledge on the subject of Homes and Houses of Indians.